 10.)
 Remember those creases you made in the center of the 1/4 inch gaps?
 Here’s where they come in.
 Fold your TP roll along one of those 1/4 inch gap creases now.

 11.)
 With the crease facing you as in #11, make cuts between the marked lines.
-Your cuts will be in the middle of, & run parallel to your other cuts, & end 1/8 inch away from “the original edge fold”.
-I did it by eye yet you could draw a line for exactness.
+Your cuts will be in the middle of, and run parallel to your other cuts, and end 1/8 inch away from “the original edge fold”.
+I did it by eye but you could draw a line for exactness.

 13.)
 Flatten your TP rolls along the original edge folds.